google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E01-creating-a-collaborative-environment.md

 project_path: /web/_project.yaml
 book_path: /web/shows/_book.yaml
-description: This week we speak to Jake Archibald about communication and the assumption that designers and developers sole role is to either make things look pretty or to be a cog in a machine with no soul.
+description: This week we speak to Jake Archibald about communication.

 {# wf_updated_on: 2017-03-07 #}
 {# wf_published_on: 2017-03-07 #}